 We understand the need for the BCCF to open their bottle collection services.
-We have provided the below listed guidance for their facility to be opened as of June 15th, 2020 with the rest of the municipal buildings.
+We have provided the below listed guidance for their facility to be opened since of June 15th, 2020.
+Face masks and gloves must be worn when sorting cans and bottles while within the building.

-- Face masks and gloves must be worn when sorting cans and bottles while within the building. - Anyone dropping off must wear a mask and gloves. - One (1) car drop off at a time. - No more than five (5) people in the building at one time. - Must maintain the above listed social distancing and hygiene protocols. - Any change in protocol must be signed off by the BCCF Board and the First Selectman's office.
+- Anyone dropping off must wear a mask and gloves. - One (1) car drop off at a time. - No more than five (5) people in the building at one time. - Must maintain the above listed social distancing and hygiene protocols. - Any change in protocol must be signed off by the BCCF Board and the First Selectman's office.